 There are worlds apart between the sufferings of a band of soldiers in a desert and the sufferings of hundreds of millions of people.

-Corovid-19 is not an ‘outbreak’; it’s a transforming event, like a war or a revolution or a change in the climate.
+Corovid-19 is not an ‘outbreak’; it’s a transforming event.

 Nothing will be the same again.
 We are heading into a great unknown, something infinitely greater than a desert.

 One day it will become past experience.
 History.